How to Pitch?

 This is the question that kicked off our workshop recently on how to move beyond the standard ‘pitch’ and engage your audience.

 According to the participants, here’s what was wrong with the standard pitch and needed fixing.
 Almost all the pitches were too long, complex, confusing, jargon-filled, boring, predictable, general, self-promotional … They all agreed that they were completely indifferent to what was being pitched because it didn’t matter to them.

-That’s how a monologue begins.
-And it continues by being way too general and supplying irrelevant details about you and your service or product.
+And the monologue continues by being way too general and supplying irrelevant details about you and your service or product.

-Golden Rule: The simplest way to create a dialogue with the people you want to reach is to tell them a compelling story – about themselves!
+The Golden Rule: The simplest way to create a dialogue with the people you want to reach is to talk to them about what they care about – themselves!

 But audience attention is a fleeting phenomenon.